 If your author website cost is still unclear, remember that, if you’re just getting started, it’s better to aim for a simple website and get it up and running, than to delay indefinitely hoping for sophisticated brilliance.
 Today’s technology is cheaper and easier than ever before: I truly believe a beautiful, affordable website is within reach for every writer and author.

-If you’d like help with your own website, contact me here.
+If you’d like help with your own website, schedule a free consultation here.